naver/splade/splade/hf/README.md

 ```

-### Toy example: Indexing a colelction with SPLADE model
+### Toy example: Indexing a collection with SPLADE model
 After training, indexing and retrieval can be launched with :

 ```